UncleCShark/Cmaketopia/Docs/CommandLine.md

  &nbsp;&nbsp;&nbsp;&nbsp;return 0;
 }**

 Look at the diagram, we are just after the design step.
-We decided to use the standard cout function in our application that writes text to standard output stream which prints the "Hello, World!" string on the  our monitor.
+We decided to use the standard cout function in our application that writes text to standard output stream which prints the "Hello, World!" string on   our monitor.
 No bad, very good design!
 **Go on and get your hands dirty !**

 1. Coding:smile: :smile: :smile: - preparation App Source Code: